torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 ## Su Exe Compile
 FROM docker.io/library/gcc:bookworm as gcc
-# Compiles the su-exec program which is used at runtime to change the user running the container.
+# Compile the su-exec program which is used at runtime to change the user running the container.

 ## Chef Prepare (look at project and see wat we need)
 FROM chef AS recipe